wendyverdonk93/docs/content/payment-methods/banks/sofort-banking/how-does-sofort-banking-work.md

 ## Supported currencies

-SOFORT Banking only support the Euro (EUR).
+SOFORT Banking only supports the Euro (EUR).

 The MultiSafepay integration of SOFORT does not support British Pounds (GBP), Swiss Francs (CHF) and Polish Zloty (PLN).